oracle-livelabs/apex/online-book-store-app/6-add-to-cart/add-to-cart.md

    ![App builder home page](images/pack-body1.png " ")

-## Task 2: Create Application items
+## Task 2: Create Application Items

 In this task, you define application items to store session state information such as cart total, shopping cart items, and user details.